rive-app/rive-unity-examples/pan-zoom/README.md

 ![Alt text](readme-png/scale%20changed%20condition%202.png?raw=true)

-The empty timeline in the state machine is used for performance reasons.
+-The empty timeline in the state machine is used for performance reasons.
 The blend state should only run if panning or zooming is in progress, otherwise it will use resources all the time.

 -Select the blend state, click the + button next to "Timelines" and select "Mix by Value".
 On the drop down box, select "scale joy 1".
 Leave the corresponding number to 100.